 Benefits of AWS certification for individuals:

-Does having an AWS certification guarantee you more money is a question you may be asking.
-Now this is very difficult to comment on, but this year's Forbes report, which revealed the highest paying certifications (in the US) lists AWS as Number One!
+Whether having an AWS certification guarantees you a higher salary is a question you may be asking.
+Now this is very difficult to comment on, but this 2019 Forbes report, which revealed the highest paying certifications (in the US), listed AWS Architect as 4th, and AWS Developer as 5th!

 Benefits of AWS certification for employers: